CloudLabs-Samples/EduLabs/Demo/azure/SentinelOne.md

 3. Simulate reviewing or editing:

-4. Behavioral AI Engine (enabled/disabled)
+- Behavioral AI Engine (enabled/disabled)

-5. Mitigation Actions (quarantine, kill process)
+- Mitigation Actions (quarantine, kill process)

-6. Device Control / USB Control (optional features)
+- Device Control / USB Control (optional features)

-7. Save any changes and note that policies are auto-applied to endpoints in the assigned group.
+4. Save any changes and note that policies are auto-applied to endpoints in the assigned group.

 >Policies govern how the agent behaves on the endpoint—what threats are detected and how they’re handled.

 ## Step 4: Simulate Threat Detection
-simulate a detection event:
+Simulate a Detection Event:

 1. Navigate to the Threats tab.